Araekiel/orion/README.md

 - Top Tweets from Twitter
 <br/>

+#### UPDATE:
+The Instagram and Twitter APIs have changed.
+Orion doesn't display tweets anymore and the number of Instagram top posts have reduced.
+Orion only displays data from Instagram at the moment and considering the pace at which Instagram updates it API, this project probably won't recieve anymore updates. <br>
+> Last Update: Added image proxy to fix the Instagram image CDN issue.

 <img alt="Gif" src="https://raw.githubusercontent.com/Araekiel/orion/master/public/images/other/orion.gif">

 > Orion doesn't display latest posts and tweets, they aren't always relevant to the search